Polar Environment Atmospheric Research Laboratory: 2012 defunding

 From 2005 to 2010, most of the station's $1.5 million per year operating budget came from the nonprofit Canadian Foundation for Climate and Atmospheric Science (CFCAS), which received more than $100 million in research grants over 10 years from the Canadian federal government.
 In the 2011 budget, put forward by Prime Minister Stephen Harper's Conservative government, CFCAS received no funding.
 A new fund with $35 million over five years was allocated for climate and atmospheric research, the Climate Change and Atmospheric Research Initiative (CCAR).
 This new fund was administered by Natural Sciences and Engineering Research Council of Canada (NSERC).

 In 2012, one year after the creation of the $35 million dollar CCAR fund, no money had been released to scientists.
 In February 2012, with no funding to continue station operations, CANDAC announced PEARL's impending closure.
 At the same time, the government announced final plans to build a new $204 million federal government Canadian High Arctic Research Station (CHARS) in Cambridge Bay, Nunavut.
 With an annual budget of $26.5 million, the government said this new facility would be "a world-class hub for science and technology in Canada's North."
 Located about 1200 km south of PEARL, this station is too far south to effectively measure ozone depletion or changes in the arctic atmosphere.

 The closure of PEARL, along with the closing of the Experimental Lakes Area in northwestern Ontario, provoked an outcry from Canadian and International scientists.
-Critics pointed our that closing PEARL and opening CHARS made little financial sense, and charged said the new base would be "a command and control center for resource extraction and sovereignty."
+Critics pointed out that closing PEARL and opening CHARS made little financial sense, and charged said the new base would be "a command and control center for resource extraction and sovereignty."
 The scientific journal Nature said that the "move comes just as data from the fast-changing Arctic climate are most needed" and that it "is hard to believe that finance is the true reason" for the closure.
 In the month after the announcement, the Canadian public donated $12,000 to help keep the station from closing.
 Kim Strong, one of the founders of CANDAC, said that while the funds were not enough to keep the station open, the expression of support was "quite heartwarming."

 In 2013, about 20 days before the facility was set to permanently close, the government released last-minute funding from CCAR to save PEARL, allotting $5-million over 5-years.
 This was about two-thirds of the previous operating budget, and was not enough to keep an operator at the station year-round, meaning that much of the existing equipment had to be automated.
 In addition, during the 2012 funding cuts the lab lost its trained operators and observations were no longer taken continuously, which reduced researchers' confidence in their data.